Is Impersonating a Doctor Illegal? Can I Sue?

 By , J.D.

-Only licensed doctors may provide medical services; "healers" are not licensed.
-In all states, it's a crime to provide medical services without being licensed.
+Only licensed doctors may provide medical services.
+In all states, providing medical services without being licensed is a crime.
 If you've been injured by someone who provided medical treatment without a state license, you may be entitled to receive money.

-As a citizen you do not have the ability to charge someone with a crime yourself.
-That power is left to the local prosecutors in your area.
-You do, however, have the ability to contact the local police or state medical board to inform them about your situation and your suspicions that someone has committed the crime.
-After that, it is up to the investigators to determine if a crime has taken place and up to the prosecutors to file criminal charges against the healer.
+As a citizen, you can't charge someone with a crime yourself.
+That power is left to the local and state prosecutors in your area.
+You may, however, contact the local police or state medical board to inform them about your situation and suspicions that someone has committed the crime.
+After that, it's up to the investigators to determine if a crime occurred and up to the prosecutors to file criminal charges against the defendant.

-A civil lawsuit is very different than the criminal justice process.
-In a civil lawsuit you can accuse someone who has harmed you of acting in a way contrary to the law, or in a way that the law allows for compensation.
-This means that if the healer's activity resulted in you experiencing damages, pain, or suffering, you can sue the healer for money to compensate you for your loss.
+A civil lawsuit is very different from the criminal justice process.
+In a civil lawsuit, you can accuse someone who has harmed you of acting in a way contrary to the law, or in a way that the law allows for compensation.
+If someone impersonating a doctor harmed you through their negligence or committing malpractice, you can file a lawsuit to seek civil damages for the resulting injuries.

-Unlike the criminal justice process, a lawsuit does not accuse the healer of committing a crime, but instead accuses him or her of acting improperly and causing you harm.
-You do not need to contact prosecutors or police to file a civil lawsuit, but you will need to be able to show that you suffered a harm for which the law provides a remedy.
+Unlike the criminal justice process, a lawsuit doesn't accuse a person of committing a crime, but instead accuses that person of acting improperly and causing you harm.
+You don't need to contact prosecutors or police to file a civil lawsuit, but you will need to be able to show that you suffered harm for which the law provides a remedy.
+You also need to show the defendant's negligence or malpractice caused that harm.

 Talk to a Lawyer

-If you have suffered an injury as a result of someone whom you suspect was practicing medicine without a license, you should speak to an attorney right away.
-While it is always up to prosecutors to determine if someone should be charged with a crime, you may have civil remedies available to you even if the healer is never charged with a crime.
+If you've suffered an injury as a result of someone whom you suspect was practicing medicine without a license, speak to an attorney.
+While it is always up to prosecutors to determine if someone should be charged with a crime, you may have civil remedies available to you even if the person is never charged with a crime.
 An experienced attorney can evaluate your case and give you advice based on your circumstances and how they apply to the law.
-You should always consult an attorney if you wish to investigate the possibility of filing a civil lawsuit.

 DEFEND YOUR RIGHTS